AlexWilkinsonnn/dunetpc/README.md

 Note: the root directory must be named `dunetpc` or the build breaks :)

+This is the dunetpc of the MCC11 production.
+Code for making paired ND-FD data has been added in `dune/NDFDPairs`.
+This code relies on the `HighFive` library which is not available pre-built on ups for this old `dunetpc`.
+It has been added as a header only library at `dune/NDFDPairs/highfive` instead.
+The CAFs made from the MCC11 data and used in lbl studies seem to have been made with a slightly newer FD CAFMaker.
+The CAFMaker and CVN from dunetpc tag v07\_09\_00 have been swapping in and the originals moved to `dune/CAFMaker_old` and `dune/CVN_old`.

 Building requires some weird steps, these are the only way I could build without errors.
 On a dunegpvm:
 ```
 mkdir larsoft_area